techulus/manage-prompt/README.md

 ## How It Works

-ManagePrompt runs a local HTTP proxy.
-When your app makes an API call, the proxy:

-1. Reads the `X-ManagePrompt-Target` header to determine where to forward
-2. Forwards the request to the real API (preserving all headers except the target header)
+ManagePrompt runs a local server with a web UI.
+Your app sends call data via the `manageprompt` npm package — either automatically through the AI SDK middleware or explicitly via `capture()` / `log()`.

+1. Your app makes an LLM call wrapped with ManagePrompt
-3. Captures the full request and response
+2. The wrapper captures the full request, response, tokens, cost, and latency
-4. Extracts metadata (model, tokens, cost) for known providers
+3. Data is sent to the local ManagePrompt server (`POST /api/ingest`)
-5. Stores everything in SQLite (`.manageprompt/requests.db` in the current directory)
+4. Everything is stored in SQLite (`.manageprompt/requests.db` in the current directory)
-6. Returns the response to your app unchanged

-Streaming responses (SSE) are forwarded in real-time — no buffering delay.
+5. The web UI updates in real-time via WebSocket

 ## License